Arson is likely cause of fire that shut down Los Angeles’ I-10 indefinitely, investigators say. Here’s what we know – KION546

 “We have no concern for worker safety working underneath,” Yang said.

-The lease to the property where the fire began is held by Apex Development, according to Newsom, who accused the company of being in violation of the lease.
+The lease to the property where the fire started is held by Apex Development, according to Newsom, who accused the company of being in violation of the lease.

 “They stopped paying their rent, they’re out of compliance, and … they have been subleasing this site to at least five, maybe as many as six tenants” without required state and federal authorization, Newsom said Monday.